tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 (You don't have to describe your API through the OpenAPI specification in order to get interactive documentation.
 But if you don't, your doc will be tied to the Readme.io platform.
 Some export options are available.)

-Additionally, if a paid cloud location for your docs isn't an option, the Readme platform may pose challenges.
+Additionally, if a paid cloud location for your docs isn't an option, the Readme.io platform may pose challenges.
 There isn't any content re-use functionality (currently), so if you have multiple outputs for your documentation that you're single sourcing, Readme.io may not be for you.

 Even so, the output is sharp and the talent behind this site is top-notch.
 The platform is constantly growing with new features, and there are many high-profile companies with their docs on Readme.